fhircat/CORD-19-on-FHIR/README.md

 ## Pubtator annotations

 We have also added another set of annotations from [Pubtator](https://www.ncbi.nlm.nih.gov/research/pubtator/).
 These are pulled from the Pubtator API via pmcid (PubMed Central id) from metadata file (see below).
 Not all PMC ids yielded annotations.
-These annotations have been converted from the source JSON into RDF Turtle format [see example](https://github.com/fhircat/CORD-19-on-FHIR/blob/master/examples/PMC212558_t.ttl).
+These annotations have been converted from the source JSON into RDF Turtle format.
+See an RDF example [here](https://github.com/fhircat/CORD-19-on-FHIR/blob/master/examples/PMC212558_t.ttl).
 A number of sparql queries to identify the instances of different data types are aviable at [here](https://github.com/fhircat/CORD-19-on-FHIR/wiki/PubTator-Dataset).

 - Species:       2,030,458 instances
 - Gene:          1,235,829 instances